Botomir/Botomir/docs/Configurations.md

 #### Command Prefix

-The default command prefix is `!`, however you can change it by using the the `set-prefix` command.
+The default command prefix is `!`, however you can change it by using the the `prefix` command.

 #### Enable Command